 Frankincense: Frankincense is an anti-inflammatory, astringent, diaphoretic, and stimulant.
 A study of 40 patients showed it to be beneficial in the treatment of asthma, reducing markers of inflammation and eosinophil counts.5

 Turmeric: Turmeric has a wide range of reported uses.
-It is an anti-inflammatory, an antiviral, a hypoglycemic, and a hepato-protective.
-Well documented anecdotal evidence has shown it to be effective in symptomatic relief of allergies.5
+It is anti-inflammatory, antiviral, hypoglycemic, and hepato-protective.
+Well-documented anecdotal evidence has shown it to be effective in symptomatic relief of allergies.5

 Acute treatment for Vata is three to four cups of ginger or Chai Spice tea per day to improve digestion.
 Each day, a ½ tsp Triphala can be taken before bed for detoxification.